Cyrano71/TestBureauxLocaux/README.md

  `python manage.py test`

-You can find the code of the tests here : [this sample](mysite/api/tests.py)
+You can find the code of the tests here : [tests code](mysite/api/tests.py)

+## References

-7. For the css I would like to thank mattc0m
+For the css I would like to thank mattc0m
 You can find his work on this link : https://codepen.io/mattc0m/pen/rNdMjKX